-Inquiries on non-discrimination may be directed to the Office of Assistant Superintendent, who may be reached at 2506 Southwest Square, Jonesboro, AR 72401, 870.933.5800. william.cheatham@jonesboroschools.net on behalf of another individual who is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment.
+Inquiries on non-discrimination may be directed to the Office of the Assistant Superintendent, who may be reached at 2506 Southwest Square, Jonesboro, AR 72401, (870)933-5800. william.cheatham@ionesboroschools.net

 Any person may report sex discrimination, including sex-based harassment, to the Title IX Coordinator in person or by using the mailing address, telephone number, or email address provided above.
-A report may be made at any time, including during non-business hours, and may be on the individual's own behalf or
+A report may be made at any time, including during non-business hours, and may be on the individual's own behalf or on behalf of another individual who is the person alleged to be the victim of conduct that could constitute sex discrimination or sex-based harassment.